maartensap/maartensap.github.io/neuralToM/README.md

 -----

-Citation information
+### Citation information

-Our paper on neural theory of mind
+Our paper on Neural Theory of Mind:
 ```bibtex
 @inproceedings{sap2022neuralToM,
   title={Neural Theory-of-Mind?
 On the Limits of Social Intelligence in Large LMs},